ionic-team/ionic-site/docs/v2/theming/ionic-modes/index.md

 }
 ```

-The Sass files for these modes also have unique variables which can be used to override the styles.
+The Sass files for these modes also have unique variables that can be used to override the styles.
 Using the same example above, we could change the `md` button's `border-radius` by changing the value of the `$button-md-border-radius` variable.
 You can do this in your own custom Sass file or in our main Sass file, before Ionic is imported:

 ```scss
 $button-md-border-radius: 8px;